 11 Benefits of Teaching Music in Your Homeschool

-However, just because someone loves music, doesn’t mean they see, know or even believe the benefits of teaching music in their homeschool.
-Some people think enrolling their children in private lessons (piano, violin, voice, etc.) is simply enough.
 While private lessons certainly bring their own set of benefits that I believe are important in their own right, I feel music should be taught and studied as a part of their “normal” and regular schooling.
-The benefits of studying music are literally numerous, but today I would like to share with you 11 Reasons Why Music is Important in Your Homeschool.
+The benefits of studying music are literally numerous, but I would like to share 11 reasons why music is important to your homeschool.

 1. Music promotes movement – Music is a great way to get your kids up and moving!
 For most people, music naturally makes you want to move.
 Whether it’s dancing, swaying, jumping, drumming or any other movement, your body enjoys music.
 Use it as a way to get kids up and exercising during those rainy, long hot summer days or frigid temperatures during the winter.
 It’s also a great way to get the wiggles out so kids are not sitting idle for too long!